 The shag haircut is very rock 'n' roll—casual, mussy, and visually effortless.
 The typical features that make up a shag hairstyle include choppy ends, layers around the crown, and lots of texture.

 The modern shag is choppy and has lots of texture but doesn't make you look like you're in an '80s hair metal band.
 It works on almost every hair texture and length.
-(Though beware too many layers or the style can appear a bit too choppy and dated.)
+(Though beware of too many layers or the style can appear a bit too choppy and dated).

 The key when it comes to this style, explains hairstylist Erin Powers, is the fringe.
 "A great shag has got to have the fringe right," says Powers.
 "If it’s off, then it’s not a shag."
 We spoke to Powers and hairstylist Kari Bennett of California's Atelier Salon for their tips.